 Refer Clauses 3.2.1 and 3.2.4 of the RFQ.

 Provide Certificate as per this format only.
-Attach Explanatory Notes to the Certificate, if necessary.
+Attach explanatory notes to the Certificate, if necessary.
 In jurisdictions that do not have statutory auditors, the firm of auditors which audits the annual accounts of the Applicant or its Associate may provide the certificates required under this RFQ.

 In case the Applicant owned the Eligible Project and engaged a contractor for undertaking the construction works, this language may be modified to read: “ this is to certify that …………… (name of Applicant/ Member/ Associate) held 26% or more of the paid up and subscribed share capital in the……………. (name of Project company) when it undertook construction of the ………………. (name of Project) through ………………… (name of the contractor).